-For more than three years I have pointed to this statement if ever a question would arise about what the mission of Durand Now is.
+For seven years I have pointed to this statement if ever a question would arise about what the mission of Durand Now is.
 I've also maintained that Durand Now is not hard news or investigative reporting -- as I wrote then, it is "girl scout cookies, yard sales and fender benders."

 But as more and more people continue to utilize Durand Now for community news and information, and as the face and function of media everywhere evolves, Durand Now has become something else as well; an echo, or a voice for residents.

-When, on average, almost 12,000 individuals visit DurandNOW.com each month, that's basically every single resident of the city along with three of their friends, looking for information, or, sharing information.
+When, on average, more than 9,000 individuals visit DurandNOW.com each month, that's basically every single resident of the city along with two of their friends, looking for information, or, sharing information.

 When Durand Now is asked a question, Durand Now will ask the question.